 All areas of Ontario have experienced natural hazards such as flooding, erosion and slope failures.
 Structures and property located within watercourse floodplains, slopes and valleys or shorelines may be susceptible to damage from natural processes such as flooding, erosion, slope failures and dynamic beaches.
 These natural processes become hazards when people and development locate in the areas where these processes normally occur.

-Conservation Authorities have delegated responsibilities from the Minister of Natural Resources to represent provincial interests with respect to natural hazards encompassed by Section 3.1 of the Provincial Policy Statement (PPS).
-These delegated responsibilities require LPRCA to review and provide comments on policy documents, as well as, development and site alteration applications submitted pursuant to the Planning Act to ensure the provincial interest has been maintained.
+Conservation Authorities have delegated responsibilities from the Minister of Natural Resources and Forestry to represent provincial interests with respect to natural hazards encompassed by Section 3.1 of the Provincial Policy Statement (PPS).
+These delegated responsibilities require LPRCA to review and provide comments to municipalities on policy documents, as well as, development and site alteration applications submitted pursuant to the Planning Act to ensure the provincial interest has been maintained.

 The principle goals of the PPS are to minimize the risks to life, property damage and social disruption, and to avoid public expenditure for emergency operation, evacuations and restoration due to natural hazards and associated processes.
 This is based on three components: prevention, protection and emergency response.